top of page

 MAYA JONAS

-Maya has served on various boards of directors in the past and has actively fundraised for the CNIB and the United Way Speaker’s Bureau, The Blind Sailing Club.
-She has also devoted much of her time to fundraising for Achilles Canada, a non-profit organization that helps disabled athletes experience the joy of running by matching them with support runners or guide runners to prepare them for major marathon events.
-Maya is the recipient of the Toronto Volunteer of the Year Award and the Ontario Service Award.
+In addition to her athletic feats, Maya is a cancer survivor, and her personal experiences have fueled her dedication to helping others.
+Guided by her motto "never back down, never give up," she has served on various boards of directors and actively fundraised for organizations such as the CNIB, the United Way Speaker's Bureau, The Blind Sailing Club, and Achilles Canada.
+Achilles Canada is a non-profit organization that empowers disabled athletes to experience the joy of running by supporting or guiding runners, enabling them to participate in major marathon events.
+Recognized for her exceptional contributions, Maya received the Toronto Volunteer of the Year Award and the Ontario Service Award.

 Maya Jones